3 metrics all ecommerce sellers must track to succeed

 Conversion rate means sales.
 It’s the percentage of your site’s visitors who make a purchase.
 In order to calculate it you should divide the number of site visitors who make a purchase by the total number of site visitors.
 An average conversion rate across industries is about 3% according to The Monetate Ecommerce Quarterly Report.

 There are many things you can do to increase your sales, but one more time: bringing the right traffic could be a determining factor to improving your conversion rate.
-Clever Adwords offers you the easiest and fastest way to bring the right traffic to your store.
+Google Ads by Clever ecommerce offers you the easiest and fastest way to bring the right traffic to your store.

 3. Repeat Customer Rate